GSA/digitalgov.gov/content/events/2019/11/2019-11-19-jez-humble-building-scaling-high-performing-technology-organizations.md

 {{< img src="devops-jez-humble" >}}

-How can we apply technology to drive business value?
-For years, we've been told that the performance of software delivery teams doesn't matter―that it can't provide a competitive advantage to our companies.
+How can we apply technology to drive business value in organizations?
+For years, we've been told that the performance of software delivery teams doesn't matter, or that it can't provide a competitive advantage to our companies, or produce better outcomes in the public sector.

 {{< img-right src="jez-humble" >}}